Getting started with the GiellaLT infrastructure on Linux

 apertium-all-dev libdivvun-dev libhfst-dev git git-lfs pipx

-For Fedora systems, use dnf
+For Fedora systems:

 For some additional python based tools and automatic testing, set up pipx like so: